tscircuit/autorouting/README.md

 ## Writing a Solver

 You can write a solver in any language you want, but currently most of the examples are in Typescript.
+You can read about building a "hello world" autorouter in [this blog post.](https://blog.autorouting.com/p/building-a-grid-based-pcb-autorouter)

 > Hate Javascript?
 Skip to [building a non-typescript solver](#non-typescript-solvers)